-"That pursuant to Section 161 of the Companies Act, Chapter 50 of Singapore, the Directors of the Company be and are hereby authorised to offer and grant options in accordance with the provision of the Net Pacific Employee Share Option Scheme (the "Scheme") and to allot and issue such Shares as may be required to be allotted and issued pursuant to the exercise of the options under the Scheme provided always that the aggregate number of Shares to be allotted and issued pursuant to the Scheme shall not exceed fifteen per cent (15%) of the total number of issued Shares excluding treasury shares and subsidiary holdings on the date preceding the grant of the option from time to time."
+"That pursuant to Section 161 of the Companies Act (Cap.
+50) of Singapore (the "Act"), the Directors of the Company be and are hereby authorised to offer and grant options in accordance with the provision of the Net Pacific Employee Share Option Scheme (the "Scheme") and to allot and issue such Shares as may be required to be allotted and issued pursuant to the exercise of the options under the Scheme provided always that the aggregate number of Shares to be allotted and issued pursuant to the Scheme shall not exceed fifteen per cent (15%) of the total number of issued Shares excluding treasury shares and subsidiary holdings on the date preceding the grant of the option from time to time."

-[See Explanatory Note (ii)] (Resolution 9)
+[See Explanatory Note (ii)] (Resolution 10)